 Hello.
 Welcome to my amateur astronomy web site.
-I am an amateur astronomer based in Manchester, England.
+I am an amateur astronomer now based in Cheshire, England.
 I have been observing from my garden since 1999, and am now just about finding my way around the night sky!

 Astronomy is about the only area of science in which the amateur can still make a real contribution.
 Amateur astronomers have, for many centuries, made significant contributions to our understanding and knowledge of our own solar system, galaxy and universe.
 Just look to the likes of William Herschel, who on the 13 March 1781 discovered the planet Uranus from his back garden in New King Street, Bath.
 Was he a tutored scientist?
 Perhaps a Professor at a University?
 No, he was a musician, but he was also a very dedicated amateur astronomer who discovered the first new planet in the solar system since ancient times.
 Herschels lifetime of observations, more than ably assisted by his sister Caroline, produced his famous ‘review of the heavens’ and contributed substantially to late 18th and early 19th century astronomy.
 More recently in the 20th and 21st centuries, the dedicated (and successful) super nova hunter, Tom Boles, the world famous astrophotographer Damian Peach, comet hunter George Alcock, Thomas Bopp (discovered Comet Hale-Bopp in 1995 with Alan Hale), Sir Patrick Moore and many others all have one thing in common.
 They are amateur astronomers, who have day jobs that are nothing to do with astronomy but who have made serious and significant contributions to astronomy and our understanding of the cosmos.
 The point is, if they can do it, so can you and I.